iExecBlockchainComputing/iexec-doc/products.rst

 | At any given moment, the market is able to give customers access to a large capacity of computing power at the best rate.
 | Worker pools place **workerpoolorders** defining the price at which they are willing to execute tasks.
 | On this marketplace, applications and users buy **workerpoolorders** for their computations to be executed based on pre-selected criteria
-| As a multi-sided market, applications and users will publish **requestorder**, that workerpool will accept and compute, this feature will come in V3.
+| As a multi-sided market, applications and users will publish **requestorder**, that worker pool will accept and compute, this feature will come in V3.

 .. image:: _images/marketplace_pge.png